avitalg/chefmind/README.md

 ## Features

-- 🔐 **Google OAuth Authentication** - Secure sign-in with Google accounts
+- 🔐 **JWT Authentication** - Secure sign-in with Google OAuth and JWT tokens
 - 📥 **Recipe Import** - Import recipes from any website by simply pasting the URL
 - ✏️ **Recipe Editing** - Customize and edit imported recipes
 - 📚 **Recipe Management** - Organize and manage your personal recipe collection